Islamic clothing

-Common practice
+Rationale and definitions

 Islamic precepts related to modesty (haya) are at the base of Islamic clothing.
 Adherents of Islam believe that it is the religious duty of adult Muslim men and women to dress modestly, as an obligatory ruling agreed upon by community consensus.

-According to the traditional view in Sunni Islam, men must cover from their belly buttons to their knees, though they differ on whether this includes covering the navel and knees or only what is between them.
-Women have traditionally been encouraged to cover most of their body except for their hands and faces.

-An Arabic word strongly associated with Islamic clothing and haya is khimar (خمار), which translates into English as "veil".
-The veil re-emerged as a topic of conversation in the 1990s when there was concern regarding potential western infiltration of Muslim practices in Islamic countries.

-Modesty is usually a theme of islamic clothing.
-Modesty is known as hijab in Arabic.
-Veiling is commonly seen as a religious practice and is supported by passages in the Quran that detail the importance of covering the head and body in order to be modest.

 Veiling is a custom that is traditionally practiced to sustain piety.
 Veiling may act as a deterrent from others’ influencing Muslims in a way that makes them compromise their faith and religious observance.
 It also may support Muslims’ adherence to their faith via being a physical symbol of religiosity.
 Some women choose to veil in order to protect themselves from unwanted male attention.
 In addition, wearing hijab is also a chosen practice amongst many American Muslim women.